Satellite images show Iran's drone carriers are nowhere near the US as New Jersey faces a mystery drone problem

 "Iran launched a mothership, probably about a month ago, that contains these drones," the Republican congressman told Fox News on Wednesday, adding that "it's off the east coast of the United States of America."
 He said that "they've launched drones."

-The Pentagon challenged that theory, saying that "there is no Iranian ship off the coast of the United States, and there's no so-called mothership launching drones towards the United States."
+The Pentagon challenged the lawmaker's assertions, explaining during a press briefing that "there is no Iranian ship off the coast of the United States, and there's no so-called mothership launching drones towards the United States."

 Iranian drone carriers